 Nothing beats that playful, beetroot, pink colour.
 It brings the kitchen table to life and makes people smile.

-Far from its humble, earthy proclamations, beetroot is overflowing with a rich treasury of beneficial properties, to support mind, body & soul.
+Far from its humble earthiness, beetroot is overflowing with a rich treasury of beneficial properties, to support health.

 It’s good for lowering blood pressure, helps to improve stamina, supports liver health, has super anti-oxidant properties (to name a few benefits).
 For more, check this out here:

 Hemp is an unstoppable fountain of wellness

 Of course, the other showstopper in today’s recipe is hemp seeds.
 A protein power superstar with the perfect blend of essential fatty acids, hemp is like an unstoppable fountain of wellness that deserves a place in our daily cuisine.

 It has a sort of tasty, unique nuttiness about it and radiates vibrancy wherever it goes.

 Super quick Hemp & Beet Burger video guide